wigahluk/wigahluk.github.io/posts/data-visualization-js-libraries.md

 =======================================

 A good part of my job is related to data visualization in a web application.
 As you probably know, the most recent approach to this problem is to draw the graphical artifacts on the browser, removing some of the extra load from the servers.
-Because of this, I use to search for JavaScript libraries specialized in charts and time series.
+Because of this I’m used to search for JavaScript libraries specialized in charts and time series.

 Some of these libraries I have used, some of them I want to try, and some of them I just want to know about.
-Almost all of them have been as open tabs in my browser for months, waiting to have some time to explore them.
+Almost all of them have been open tabs in my browser for months, waiting to have some time to explore them.
 Today I'm closing these tabs but listing them all here.

 ## Highcharts